probcomp/programmable-vi-pldi-2024/README.md

 ## Notes on artifact evaluation

-For our submission to PLDI, our hardware was a Linux box with a Nvidia RTX 4090, and an AMD Ryzen 7 7800x3D CPU.
-We also ran our experiments on a Linux box with an Nvidia Tesla V100 SMX2 16 GB, and an Intel Xeon (8) @ 2.2 GHz.
+For our submission results, our hardware was a Linux box with a Nvidia RTX 4090, and an AMD Ryzen 7 7800x3D CPU, with CUDA support (checked via `nvidia-smi`) up to 12.4.

+We also ran our experiments on a Linux box with an Nvidia Tesla V100 SMX2 16 GB, and an Intel Xeon (8) @ 2.2 GHz, with support for CUDA 12.
 In both experiment environments, we observed the same general trends, including the same order-of-magnitude speed-ups of our JAX-based gradient estimators compared to Pyro's.

 Note that even on GPU, Pyro's implementation of the reweighted wake-sleep (RWS) algorithm may be prohibitively slow (due to the `batch_size = 1` restriction).